DaveParillo/cisc192-reader/_sources/chapter2/review-2.rst

          :numbered: left
          :adaptive:

-         It's Black Friday and the Nintendo Switch you'be been saving up for is marked down to 60% of its original price!
-Construct a block of code that calculates how much money you'd be saving if the system originally costed $359.99?
+         It's Black Friday and the Nintendo Switch you've been saving up for is marked down to 60% of its original price!
+         Construct a block of code that calculates how much money you'd be saving if the system originally cost $359.99?

          -----
          int main() {